Holiday Decorating Safety

-Decorating your home, yard or office is a fun, festive way to celebrate any season, holiday or special occasion.
-However you get into the spirit of the season – from Halloween to Hanukkah, Christmas to Kwanzaa, Bar Mitzvahs to birthdays, and everything in between – here are some tips from Travelers Risk Consultants to help keep your family and friends safe around your decorative displays.
+For many, the winter holidays are a time of joy, celebration and tradition.
+Decorating your home, yard or office is a fun, festive way to celebrate the season.
+A little planning can help you enjoy your display all season long.
+Following are some tips from Travelers Risk Consultants to help keep your family and friends safe around your decorative displays.

 - Use lights that have been tested for safety – look for a certification mark from UL, CSA, ETL or other nationally-recognized laboratories.
 Consider using LED lights when possible – they run cooler, use less energy and last longer than incandescent lights.